Dracula: Composition

 Prior to writing the novel, Stoker researched extensively, assembling over 100 pages of notes, including chapter summaries and plot outlines.
 (Note: The notes were sold by Bram Stoker's widow, Florence, in 1913, to a New York book dealer for £2.
 2s,.
 Following that, the notes became the property of Charles Scribner's Sons, and then disappeared until they were bought by the Rosenbach Museum and Library in Philadelphia in 1970.
 For a list of works that use Stoker's notes, see Dracula#Studies on Dracula's notes.)
 Stoker undertook some of his research at a library at Whitby in the summer of 1890 but most was done at the London Library.
 The earliest dated notes are from 8 March 1890, comprising an outline of the novel's opening.
 Joseph S. Beirman notes that it differs from the final novel "in only a few details": The Count and Harker are not given names.
 The word vampire is not used explicitly, but it depicts the Count's possessive fury over Harker and a female who attempts "to kiss him not on lips but throat".
 In February 1892, Stoker wrote a 27-chapter outline of the novel; according to Miller, "all the key pieces of the jigsaw were in place".

 Stoker's notes reveal other scrapped concepts.
 Joseph S. Bierman says that Stoker always intended to write an epistolary novel but originally set it in Styria instead of Transylvania.
 Other concepts from the notes include a German professor called Max Windshoeffel confronting a "Count Wampyr" and one of the vampire hunters would have been slain by a werewolf.
 (Note: In their annotated version of Stoker's notes, Eighteen-Bisang and Miller dedicated an appendix to what the novel might have looked like had Stoker adhered to his original concept.)
 Stoker biographer Barbara Belford notes evidence that Stoker intended to write a detective story, with a detective called Cotford and a psychical investigator called Singleton.

-Stoker took the name Dracula from William Wilkinson's history of Wallachia and Moldavia (1820), which he probably found in Whitby's public library while holidaying there in 1890.
+Stoker took the name Dracula from William Wilkinson's history of Wallachia and Moldavia (1820).
+(Note: Prior to 2018, scholars believed Stoker probably consulted Wilkinson's book in Whitby's public library while holidaying there in 1890.
+However, recent research shows that Stoker also had access to the book in the British Library and London Library.)
 Stoker copied the following footnote from the book: "Dracula means devil.
 Wallachians were accustomed to give it as a surname to any person who rendered himself conspicuous by courage, cruel actions or cunning".
+(Note: In fact, "Dracula" means "son of the devil.")

 Stoker stated that it took him about three years to write the novel, and it is likely that he wrote most of the manuscript during his summer holidays in Cruden Bay, Scotland from 1893 to 1896.
 Stoker generally wrote in spare time from his duties as Irving's business manager, and the long gestation of the novel is indicative of the importance he placed on it.